-Grand White Silk also made way for a long-term collaboration with Ensemble Denada (now Oslo Jazz Ensemble), one of Norway's finest Jazz ensembles.
-Pianist, composer and arranger Erlend Skomsvoll, highly acclaimed for his work with Trondheim Jazz Orchestra, Chick Corea and Pat Metheny, arranged the songs especially for Denada and Torun.
+"Grand White Silk" paved the way for a enduring collaboration with Ensemble Denada, now known as the Oslo Jazz Ensemble, one of Norway's premier jazz collectives.
+Pianist, composer, and arranger Erlend Skomsvoll, acclaimed for his collaborations with Trondheim Jazz Orchestra, Chick Corea, and Pat Metheny, arranged Torun's songs specifically for Denada and Torun.

-As a lyricist, Torun has written for and collaborated with artists like Sarah Chaksad, Julia Hülsmann, Susan Weinert, Bugge Wesseltoft, Jan Felix May, and Nils Wülker.
-She has written only in English up until November 2010, when she and Frøydis Grorud released the Christmas album Sanger Om Glede Og Fred (Songs Of Joy And Peace) (Jazzland Rec.) featuring Bjørn Klakegg (guitars) and Bjørn Kjellemyr (double bass).
-On this album we find Torun's first song with Norwegian lyrics Vente på Jul (Waiting for Christmas), along with Elv (River), which is her translation of Joni Mitchell's River.
+As a lyricist, Torun has penned songs for and collaborated with artists such as Sarah Chaksad, Julia Hülsmann, Susan Weinert, Bugge Wesseltoft, Jan Felix May, and Nils Wülker.
+Up until November 2010, she primarily wrote in English, until the release of the Christmas album "Sanger Om Glede Og Fred" (Songs Of Joy And Peace) (Jazzland Rec.) with Frøydis Grorud.
+This album introduced Torun's first Norwegian-language song, "Vente på Jul" (Waiting for Christmas), along with her Norwegian translation of Joni Mitchell's "River," titled "Elv."

-Torun's music has been arranged for chamber orchestras, big bands and choirs.
-The collaboration with German Jazzchor Freiburg started in 2007, and they have toured with their project in Japan, Korea, Germany and France.
-Together they also recorded an a cappella version of the song In Person (Glittercard 2003), which is to be found on the choir's album A Cappella from 2010.
-In 2019 they got back together when Torun appeared as a featured singer on their album Infusion.
+Torun's compositions have been arranged for chamber orchestras, big bands, and choirs.
+Her collaboration with the German Jazzchor Freiburg began in 2007, resulting in tours across Japan, Korea, Germany, and France.
+Their joint efforts included an a cappella rendition of the song "In Person" (from "Glittercard," 2003), featured on the choir's album "A Cappella" (2010).
+Their connection was rekindled in 2019, as Torun appeared as a featured vocalist on their album "Infusion."